nikitafedik/hashmarks/README.md

 The whole idea of this small plugin is to leverage native Zsh’s `hash -d` under the hood.

+> [!NOTE]
+> This is an early stage side project initially written for personal use.
+It is provided as‑is, without any warranty or liability.
+> Before using, make sure to back up your current hashed directories (hash -d) to avoid losing existing bookmarks.
+> Your feedback and suggestions are welcome!
+Feel free to open an issue/pull request/message me to help improve the plugin.

 ---

 ## Features